farhaddaei/shellbeats/README.md

 ![Demo](shellbeats.gif)

-A terminal music player for Linux.
+A terminal music player for Linux & OSX.
 Search YouTube, stream audio, and download your favorite tracks directly from your command line.

 ![shellbeats](screenshot.png)